osmandapp/web/main/docs/user/plugins/trip-recording.md

 The location points are recorded into a file in the [GPX format](https://en.wikipedia.org/wiki/GPS_Exchange_Format), according to the following structure: *file > track > segments > points*, where:

-- one point has a number of attributes: coordinates, speed, altitude, heading;
+- One point has a number of attributes: coordinates, speed, altitude, heading.
-- points are grouped into tracks;
+- Points are grouped into tracks.
-- one track is generated by one recording, i.e. one start and one stop actions;
+- One track is generated by one recording, i.e. one start and one stop actions.
-- with auto-split after gaps, the next point after the gap makes up a new segment;
+- With auto-split after gaps, the next point after the gap makes up a new segment.
-- both segments and tracks are identified with the Start and Finish icons on the map;
+- Both segments and tracks are identified with the Start and Finish icons on the map.
-- both tracks and segments are recorded into a file.
+- Both tracks and segments are recorded into a file.

 Below is an example of a point and a segment in the track.